 Cartons can be recycled

 Cartons are made mainly from paper, with a thin layer of polyethylene (plastic), so cartons can be recycled.
-Milk, soup, and milk alternatives, like soy and almond milk, are just some of the products packaged in cartons that are recyclable in your blue box or container cart!
+Soup, dairy, and cream are just some of the products packaged in cartons that are recyclable in your blue box or container cart!
 Recycled cartons are made into new products you use every day such as paper towels, tissues, napkins and writing paper.

 What happens to cartons after they leave your recycling bin?